List of Saga characters: The Will

 Wreath's primary pursuer of the two fugitives, The Will is one of the freelance bounty hunters hired by the Wreath High Command through the Brio Talent Agency to kill Marko and Alana, not only for Marko's betrayal, but also so that news of the coupling does not spread and threaten troop morale.
 Vez, the woman who hires him, also instructs him to bring back Hazel alive and unharmed to receive his full fee.
 The Will is accompanied by a Lying Cat, a large talking female feline that can detect lies.
 Vez says she hired The Will because he shares Marko's moral relativism.
 The Will's moral outlook is such that after telling a pimp on the sexually permissive planet Sextillion that the activity he has seen on Sextillion seems rather tame, and being presented by the pimp with a six-year-old sexual slave girl, The Will kills the pimp.
 He renames the slave girl Sophie, and she becomes his companion.

 The Will was once the lover of The Stalk, a female spider-like bounty hunter who is also assigned to Alana and Marko, until she is killed by Prince Robot IV, for which The Will vows revenge.
 After Marko's ex-fiancée Gwendolyn joins his hunt, The Will develops an attraction to her, even as he mourns The Stalk.
 His sister Sophie, who addresses him "Billy", and who introduced him to The Stalk, is another Freelancer who works under the name The Brand.
 In Volume Three, he decides to abandon his Freelancer life, but suffers a near fatal stab wound to his throat.
 Although he is brought to a hospital in time to save him, it is said that he will likely never fully recover from the trauma.
 After Gwendolyn, Sophie, and the Brand go on a quest to procure an elixir to heal his injuries, The Will recovers, but when he hears that his sister was killed during their quest, the grief-stricken Freelancer is so outraged that he excoriates his two benefactors and banishes them from his bedside.
+He and Gwendolyn become lovers in Chapter 55, and they appear to be a couple in Chapter 67, in which he declares that he loves her.